prozacgod/comfyui-pzc-multiworkspace/README.md

-# ComfyUI Multisession
+# ComfyUI Multi-Workspace

-A simple quick and dirt multiple session support within the comfyui
+A simple, quick, and dirty implementation multi-workspace support within the comfyui